Skip to contentSkip to navigationSkip to topbar

 tutorial-requirements page anchor

-After you have recorded a Group Room, you might want to merge all of the recorded tracks into a single playable file so you can review the full contents of the Room.
+After you have recorded a Room, you might want to merge all of the recorded tracks into a single playable file so you can review the full contents of the Room.
 If you merge recorded tracks without considering their different start_time or offset values, the output will not be synchronized.

 There are several reasons tracks from the same Room might have different start_time and offset values, such as: